Smoothness of the law of manifold-valued Markov processes with jumps: Examples

 However, the surjectivity of $\abar(\xi)$ cannot be satisfied, since the dimension of $O(M)$ which is $d(d+1)/2$ is greater than the dimension $d$ of $\reel^d$.
 Nevertheless, we can add extra noise in $\Xi$ without modifying the law of $X$ and get this non degeneracy condition; more precisely, the extra noise acts vertically on the process $\Xi$.
-We enlarge the space $\reel^d$ of the Lévy process as $\reel^d\times O(d)$, put $a(x,\lambda,e)=a(x,\lambda)$, and let $a(x,0,g)$ be the vertical transformation which modifies the frame by composing it with $g$.
-We let $\Lambda'$ be an independent Lévy process on $O(d)$, and consider the equation driven by $(\Lambda,\Lambda')$.
+We enlarge the space $\reel^d$ of the L\'{e}vy process as $\reel^d\times O(d)$, put $a(x,\lambda,e)=a(x,\lambda)$, and let $a(x,0,g)$ be the vertical transformation which modifies the frame by composing it with $g$.
+We let $\Lambda'$ be an independent L\'{e}vy process on $O(d)$, and consider the equation driven by $(\Lambda,\Lambda')$.

 We choose the reference measure on $O(M)$ which, when projected on $M$ is the Riemannian measure, and which is on each fibre the uniform measure (normalised measure invariant under the action of $O(d)$).
 We consider the process $\Xi$ on $O(M)$ the initial condition $\Xi_0$ of which has uniform law on the fibre above some $x_0$.
-We deduce from Theorem \ref{mainth} the smoothness of the law of $\Xi_t$ on $O(M)$ if $\mu_R$ has bounded support, and $\int_{\{|\lambda|\le\rho\}}|\lambda|^2\mu_R(d\lambda)$ is bounded below and above by constants times $\rho^{2-\alpha}$ as $\rho\downarrow0$.
+We deduce from Theorem \ref{mainth} the smoothness of the law of $\Xi_t$ on $O(M)$ if $\mu_R$ has bounded support, and $\int_{\{|\lambda|\le\rho\}}|\lambda|^2\mu_R(\mathrm{d}\lambda)$ is bounded below and above by constants times $\rho^{2-\alpha}$ as $\rho\downarrow0$.
 Conditionally on $X_t=\pi(\Xi_t)$, the variable $\Xi_t$ has uniform law on the fibre above $X_t$, so the density of $\Xi_t$ is a function of $x$ only; this is also the density of $X_t$, so $X_t$ has a smooth law too.

 When $M$ is the sphere or the hyperbolic space, then $M$ is a Riemannian symmetric space, and we are in the framework of a $G$-invariant process on $M=G/H$, where $(G,H)$ is a Gelfand pair.
-Thus the smoothness of the law holds on $\hyperb^d$ also in the case of unbounded jumps (Theorem \ref{ginv}).
+Thus, the smoothness of the law holds on $\hyperb^d$ also in the case of unbounded jumps (Theorem~\ref{ginv}).
 The hyperbolic space is diffeomorphic to $\reel^d$; however, if we use normal coordinates, we cannot apply the theorem of \cite{picard96} for $\reel^d$ because the ellipticity condition is not satisfied.
-The matrix $(\abar\,\abar^\star)^{-1}$, which is the hyperbolic Riemannian metric, explodes indeed exponentially fast at infinity, whereas at most polynomial growth was assumed in \cite{picard96}.
+The matrix $(\abar\abar^\star)^{-1}$, which is the hyperbolic Riemannian metric, explodes indeed exponentially fast at infinity, whereas at most polynomial growth was assumed in \cite{picard96}.